michael-e/uniqueuploadfield/README.md

 That way the unique filename can be entirely hidden from users:

-* Alice uploads Report.pdf
+* Alice uploads `report.pdf`
-* Symphony renames it to Report-4415297e3af8c.pdf
+* Symphony renames it to `report-4415297e3af8c.pdf`
-* Bob still ends up with Report.pdf on his machine after downloading the file
+* Bob still ends up with `report.pdf` on his machine after downloading the file